vt-tlos-pathways/pathways-docs/README.md

 # Pathways Assessment Reporting Tool

-!> *This documentation is accurate as of December 3, 2024*.
+!> *This documentation is accurate as of August 12, 2025*.

 ## Summary